-The State of Nevada follows the Castle Doctrine.
-This means that people have the legal right to force, including deadly force, to protect an occupied home or occupied vehicle from a seemingly dangerous intruder.
+Under Nevada’s Castle Doctrine, people have the right to use force, including sometimes deadly force, to protect an occupied home or occupied vehicle from a seemingly dangerous intruder.
 There is no duty to retreat before acting in lawful self-defense, even if there are easy means of escape.

 Nevada’s Castle Doctrine does not apply to unoccupied homes or vehicles.
 People who see someone breaking into an empty home or car do not have the legal right to kill the intruder, even if it is their home or car.
 Instead, they should contact the police right away.